berkeceylan/Gunnleif-Vault/401/CS408/SMTP.md

 	- Sends the email to the destination host.
 	- Uses a sequence of SMTP commands for the transmission.
 	- Establishes a TCP connection by using port 25, to transmit the email.
-	- •If the client does not run a mail sender:
+	- If the client does not run a mail sender:
 		- SMTP  asks a server to do so
 			- Client acts as a sender
 			- Server acts as a relay ([Relaying](Relaying.md))